JestemTrzcinska/LigaKobiet/README.md

 # Liga kobiet

 Liga Kobiet is my first MERN project.
 It'll be a commercial app one day.
+There is still so much to work on.

 ## Setup